CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 To view the existing capabilities, run the NCLU `net show bgp neighbor` command or the vtysh `show ip bgp neighbors` command.
 The existing capabilities are listed in the subsection *Add Path*, below *Neighbor capabilities.*

+The following example output shows that additional BGP paths can be sent and received and that the BGP neighbor on swp51 supports both.

 ```
 cumulus@leaf01:~$ net show bgp neighbor
 BGP neighbor on swp51: fe80::7c41:fff:fe93:b711, remote AS 65199, local AS 65101, external link